chaoss/wg-value/focus-areas/communal-value/social-currency-metric-system.md

 *Note: This metric synthesizes several other metrics that can be derived from trace data, and several process-oriented metrics.
 Embedded footnotes annotate areas planned for later clarification, and questions for later resolution.*

-_This metric is a release candidate.
-The 30 day comment period for this metric begins on 07/01/2020 and ends on 07/31/2020.
-To comment on this metric please see [Issue #75](https://github.com/chaoss/wg-value/issues/75).
-Following the comment period, this metric will be included in the release._

 ## Description